California man charged with shipping weapons to North Korea

 Associated Press

-LOS ANGELES (AP) — A California man has been arrested and charged with illegally shipping weapons and ammunition to North Korea, authorities said Tuesday.
+LOS ANGELES (AP) — A California man has been charged with shipping weapons and ammunition to North Korea and told investigators they were to be used for a surprise attack on South Korea, authorities said Tuesday.

-Shenghua Wen, who came to the U.S. from China on a student visa more than a decade ago and stayed in the country illegally, was arrested and charged with conspiring to violate federal law barring the shipments, according to the U.S. Attorney’s office in Los Angeles.
+Shenghua Wen came to the U.S. from China on a student visa more than a decade ago after meeting with North Korean officials who instructed him to procure goods for the North Korean government, according to the U.S. Attorney’s office in Los Angeles.

-It was not immediately known whether Wen, who is 41 and lives in Ontario, California, had a lawyer.
-He is expected to appear in court later on Tuesday.
+Wen, 41, was arrested at his home in Ontario, California, without incident Tuesday and charged with conspiring to violate federal law barring the shipments.

+He also told investigators that he tried to buy uniforms to disguise North Korean soldiers for the surprise attack, a federal complaint said.

 “It is essential that we protect our country from hostile foreign states that have adverse interests to our nation,” Martin Estrada, U.S. Attorney in Los Angeles, said in a statement.

-According to a copy of a federal complaint, Wen told U.S. authorities in interviews earlier this year that he had exported weapons and ammunition to North Korea at the request of its government.
-He said he met with North Korean officials at consular offices in China before he came to the U.S. on a student visa in 2012, the complaint said.
+Wen told U.S. authorities in interviews earlier this year that he had exported weapons and ammunition to North Korea at the request of its government.
+After coming to the U.S. on a student visa in 2012 that was only valid for one year, he stayed in the U.S. illegally, officials said.
+He was ordered deported in 2018.

 Wen said North Korean officials in China contacted him about two years ago to buy firearms and that he shipped two containers of weapons and other items from Long Beach, California, to North Korea via Hong Kong in 2023.
 He told U.S. authorities that he was wired about $2 million to do so, according to the complaint.